Why Choose Cedars-Sinai Marina del Rey Hospital for Arm & Leg Fracture Treatment?

 Thyroid dysfunctions: thyroid problems usually imply an abnormal production of thyroid hormones.
 Whether the gland is overactive producing too much hormone or underactive, producing too little and requiring hormone replacement therapy, the bone's strength will be affected.
 Thyroid dysfunctions are associated with bone loss.

 Some alternative treatments have proven useful in helping patients with fractures heal faster.

 Calcium is a mineral that supports various organs and functions.
-It is beneficial for the heart, the nervous systems, the muscles, the teeth and the bones which is why it's recommended after a fracture.
-Calcium can be taken as a supplement and it is also found in milk, dairy products and green vegetables.
+It is beneficial for the heart, the nervous systems, the muscles, the teeth, and the bones which are why it's recommended after a fracture.
+Calcium can be taken as a supplement and it is also found in milk, dairy products, and green vegetables.